DaStroutsAbout/Bear-Keynote-Tools/README.md

 - **v1.4** — Initial release to BEAR team.
 Program 2 updated to include arrow placement, making it a full single-slide equivalent of Program 1.
 All page and slide number dialogs removed in favor of auto-detected values.
 Fixed off-canvas image exclusion across all three programs so images outside page boundaries are not counted toward text box positioning.
 Added page range auto-detection to Program 4.

 - **v1.5** — Resolved a bug related to wide photo and text box placement.
 Wide photos now correctly consume 2 grid slots, and all prior x-position and remainder slot logic has been replaced with a simplified rule: when a wide photo is present, the text box is always placed full-width (700pt) at x=34 in the next row down with 20pt additional spacing to account for the legend.
-Added `expand_slides.applescript` as a standalone development utility.

 ---